bartificer/programming-by-stealth/docs/pbs83.md

 # PBS 83 of X — Bootstrap Cards

 In this instalment we’ll finish our first exploration of Bootstrap 4 with a look at one its most versatile components, the so-called _Card_.
-This is one of those components that’s so generic it’s hard to describe, but once you learn about it you’ll start seeing it all over the web.
+This is one of those components that’s so generic it’s hard to describe, but once you learn about it, you’ll start seeing it all over the web.
 Cards really are ubiquitous!

-It’s important to stress that while we’re wrapping up our exploration of Bootstrap 4 with this instalment, that does not mean we’ve come close to covering every feature this impressive library offers.
+It’s important to stress that, while we’re wrapping up our exploration of Bootstrap 4 with this instalment, that does not mean we’ve come close to covering every feature this impressive library offers.
 Instead, the aim was to cover the big-picture items, and leave you with enough experience to be able to learn the rest independently by reading [Bootstrap’s excellent documentation](https://getbootstrap.com/docs/).

 You can [download this instalment’s ZIP file here](https://www.bartbusschots.ie/s/wp-content/uploads/2019/10/pbs83.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs83.zip).

-# Matching Podcast Episode 610
+## Matching Podcast Episode 610

 Listen along to this instalment on [episode 610 of the Chit Chat Across the Pond Podcast](https://www.podfeet.com/blog/2019/10/ccatp-610/)